-- Soft Bounces – If an email message is able to find the recipient’s mail server and recognize the address, but it is not delivered to the recipient’s inbox and bounced back before delivery.
-This is a soft bounce.
-The reasons can be many like recipient’s inbox is full, the recipient's mail server is down for some reason, the mailbox is abandoned by the user.
-After some attempts at delivery and soft bounces, it is transformed into a hard bounce.
+- Soft Bounces – If an email message is able to find the recipient’s email server and recognize the address, but it is not delivered to the recipient’s inbox and bounced back before delivery, it is classified as a "Soft Bounce."
+The reasons can include: the recipient’s inbox is full, the recipient's email server is down for some reason, or the email box is abandoned by the user.
+After a few attempts at delivery and soft bounces, it will likely be transformed into a hard bounce.

 How does the bounce notification work?

 To understand the functionality of bounce notification, we need to understand the email flow first.